 3. Visit Falls of Foyers

 Falls of Foyers is a dramatic 62-metre waterfall on River Foyers which feeds Loch Ness.
 It’s a short walk from the car park in Foyers.
 From the carpark follow the path down steps and through the forest to reach the two viewpoints.
 The spectacular waterfall is well worth a visit and makes for a good short walk through stunning woodland.
+Depending on when you visit, the flow of the waterfall can change dramatically.
+Check out our contrasting pictures from two separate visits!
 Keep your eyes peeled for the elusive red squirrels!
 If you plan on completing this walk here is walkhighlands link.

 4. Hunt for Dunbonnet’s Cave